Regardless of my physical and emotional issues, I never allowed myself to be drawn into the ‘poor me syndrome.’ I’m not sure why, I just never did.

-I seemed to withdraw to another place where I was always calm and when I was out of that place I was always angry.
-I still didn’t equate my anger to feeling sorry for myself, although I can understand why people would.
+I seemed to withdraw to a place where I was calm and when I was out of that place I was angry.
+I didn’t equate my anger to feeling sorry for myself, although I can understand why people do.

-When we take on the ‘poor me syndrome’ we’ve already subconsciously relinquished the role of taking responsibility for ourselves, moving beyond a certain point, whilst we fail to meet our daily challenges.
-Perhaps somewhere in my psyche I was already aware of that.
+When we take on the ‘poor me syndrome’ we’ve already subconsciously relinquished the role of taking responsibility for ourselves, whilst we continue to fail to meet our daily challenges.

-Although it seems the easy way out not to have to take responsibility for ourselves, in effect we’re subconsciously allowing those who have made us feel like this, to continue to justify themselves and their actions.
-At the outset, we’re telling the world that we’re okay, but the truth is we’re really not okay.
-As we continue to feel sorry for ourselves, we never will be.
+Although it seems the easy way out, in effect we’re allowing those who have made us feel like that to continue to justify themselves.
+At the outset, we’re telling the world that we’re okay with what they’ve done, but the truth is we’re not okay.
+As we continue to feel sorry for ourselves, we never can be.

 It took me some time to push myself through my own challenges.
 I was realistic enough to know that I couldn’t change anything as a child, and perhaps that’s why I didn’t succumb to the ‘poor me syndrome.’

 As far as my disability was concerned, although I was angry, during that time I still continued to perceive my world, as I grew up.
 We need to break the cycle.

 As adults we have choices, but by the time we become adults, bad habits have already set in.
 We then apportion blame to those people who we believe put us there.
 We are responsible for how we see and get to deal with ourselves, as adults.

 It’s up to us at that point, to either choose to continue to feel sorry for ourselves or choose to change the way we think.
 We need to want to change and to break the cycle.